 I now have a $14 per month business plan with them, but I’d suggest you start with the very basic and as your traffic increases, you can move to higher plans.

-You can certainly go with other hosts if you are not comfortable with BlueHost.
-Honestly, I don’t have a pleasant experience with Godaddy or Hostgator.
+You can certainly go with other hosts if you are not comfortable with Siteground.
+Honestly, I don’t have a pleasant experience with Bluehost, Godaddy or Hostgator.
 I found my site slow and going down frequently.
-Since I moved to BlueHost since last 2 years, One cent at a Time performed better.
+Since I moved to Siteground since last 2 years, OCAAT performed better.

 3) Paying for Domain and Hosting (10 Minutes)

-If you want to give blogging a shot to see if there’s a blogger in you, go for only a year of hosting @ $4.95 a month.
+If you want to give blogging a shot to see if there’s a blogger in you, go for only a year of hosting @ $3.95 a month.
 When I started, I paid for a year of hosting.
 Now I pay for 36 months in advance, to get the bulk discount.
-Of for some reason, you lose interest, you can cancel your hosting to get the money back on the pro-rata basis.
-BlueHost doesn’t charge a domain registration fee if you go on hosting with them.
-But if you cancel your hosting before 12 months, it’ll charge you $10 towards domain registration and refund you the money you paid in advance.
-You’ll not get back money for the completed months, though.
-Below is the hosting package I’d ask my wife to opt for.

-So, total out of pocket cost is under $20, to try blogging for a month!
+So, the total out-of-pocket cost is under $20, to try blogging for a month!

-Disclaimer – I’ll earn a commission if you do purchase your hosting from BlueHost using the links herein.
+Disclaimer – I’ll earn a commission if you purchase your hosting from Siteground using the links in this article.